AddSearch/js-client-library/README.md

 ```

 #### Send click event to analytics
 When a search results is clicked, send the event to your AddSearch Analytics Dashboard.
-Information on clicks is used
+Click information is shown
-in your statistics and in the self-learning search algorithm.
+in your statistics and used by the self-learning search algorithm.
 ```js
 // documentId is the 32-character long id that is part of each hit in search results.
 // position is the position of the document that was clicked, the first result being 1